 The University of Toronto Campus Career Services supports students and alumni (graduated within the last two years) from the three U of T campuses: Mississauga, St. George (downtown) and Scarborough, in their career planning, employment, and transition to further education.

 We are committed to supporting students and recent graduates in developing self-directed career management skills, researching and identifying organizations and industries that best align with their identity, and making informed decisions about their careers and work opportunities.
-We value our collaborative relationships with employer partners who support us in these goals.
+We value collaboration with employers who support us in these goals.

 - Suspected fraudulent activity (i.e. a student is asked to receive/deposit/send money or credit card information)